 Culture aside, much of Montclair’s appeal for transitioning urbanites stems from its relative walkability — here, you can live in calm, suburban bliss and still not be totally reliant on a car.

 This popular Ethiopian restaurant draws crowds every night and is vegan-friendly, though there is meat and seafood on the menu as well.

 Mesob, 515 Bloomfield Avenue, Montclair, NJ; 973-655-9000.

-A cozy and well-designed French-Lebanese restaurant, Uncle Moustache is perfect for casual date night or a private event.
+A cozy and well-designed French-Lebanese restaurant, Uncle Momo is perfect for a casual date night or private event.